h2oai/h2o-2/h2o-docs/source/newuser/ec2.rst

 =====================

-The H\ :sub:`2`\ O platform is regression tested nightly in EC2 in both single-node and multi-node configurations.
+The H\ :sub:`2`\ O platform is regression tested nightly in EC2 for both single-node and multi-node configurations.

 For people that want to quickly give it a try, we provide an AMI that you can start from.